ao/hivemind/ARCHITECTURE.md

 ## System Overview

-Hivemind is a lightweight container orchestration platform built in Rust, designed to provide Kubernetes-like features with significantly lower complexity and resource requirements.
+Hivemind is a lightweight container orchestration platform built in Go, designed to provide Kubernetes-like features with significantly lower complexity and resource requirements.
 The system follows a modular architecture with clear separation of concerns between components.

 ![Hivemind Architecture](./assets/logo1.png)